International Standardization Activities

 Greetings from the chair of the NIMS International Standardization Committee

-NIMS has long been engaged in domestic and international standardization activities.
-In particular, we have been playing a central role in the VAMAS* project for about 40 years.
-In research and development activities, especially in government-funded projects, social implementation of research achievements through standardization is required more strongly than ever.
-We have updated the rules of the International Standardization Committee and renewed the committee structure with the aims of visualizing standardization activities and their achievements at NIMS and further activating the activities.
-We will continue contributing to society through standardization activities.
-We appreciate your understanding and cooperation.
+NIMS has long been involved in international/domestic standardization activities.
+In particular, we have played a central role in the VAMAS project for more than 40 years.
+In research and development activities, especially in large-scale projects in which large amounts of government funds are invested, social implementation of research achievements through standardization is required more strongly than ever before.

 Policy for international standardization activities